|Nutrition Facts (per serving)|

 In France, equal parts of steamed milk and strong hot coffee are combined to make the perfect mellow beverage known as a café au lait.

-- If you're artistic, you might want to try your hand at using the steamed milk to create latte art, or simply give it a sprinkle of cinnamon.
+If you're artistic, you might want to try your hand at using the steamed milk to create latte art, or simply give it a sprinkle of cinnamon.

 How to Make Steamed Milk Without an Espresso Machine